Johnny Grey

-Johnny Grey (born 1951) is a British designer, author and educator specializing in kitchens; he has authored five books.
+Johnny Grey (born 1951) is a British interior designer, author and educator, known for his work in kitchen design.

 Early life and education

 Grey studied architecture at the Architectural Association from 1970 to 1976 (AA Dip Arch), with tutors Jeremy Dixon and Mike Gold.
-One of the first kitchens he designed was for his aunt, the food writer Elizabeth David.
+One of the first kitchens he designed was for the food writer Elizabeth David, his aunt.

 Career

 Early kitchen design

 Whilst studying architecture, Grey focused on craft aspects of historic buildings.
 He also dealt in and restored 18th-century furniture alongside his brother.
-After graduating he made furniture and kitchens in his family's barn in Sussex.
-His career took off with a 1980 Sunday Times article, "Why this awful fixation with fitted kitchens?".
+After graduating, he made furniture and kitchens in his family's barn in Sussex.
+His career took off after the publication of a Sunday Times article in 1980, titled "Why this Awful Fixation with Fitted Kitchens?".

 Johnny Grey Studios

-Grey's studio adapts interiors into sociable kitchens, "living rooms in which you cook", that are linked to the garden and outdoor spaces.
-Architecture, product and lighting design form the work, which is based on insights from neuroscience.
-Each project is an individual case, and the studio has worked for residential clients all over the world.

-Grey ran a showroom and studio at the San Francisco Design Center from 1990 to 1997 and currently collaborates in the US with Kevin Hackett of SiolArchitects.
-Over thirty JG projects have been installed across the country, including showcase houses in San Francisco and New York.
+Grey ran a showroom and studio at the San Francisco Design Center from 1990 to 1997.
+Over thirty projects by Johnny Grey Studios have been installed across the country, including showcase houses in San Francisco and New York.

-With a focus now on socially aware design projects for corporate and charitable organizations, Grey is currently working with the 4G Kitchen Consortium and the National Innovation Centre for Ageing (NICA) and Newcastle University.
+With a focus now on socially aware design projects for corporate and charitable organizations, Grey is currently working with the 4G Kitchen Consortium and the National Innovation Center for Ageing (NICA) and Newcastle University.

 Design innovations

-In the late 1970s he adapted the end-grain butchers’ block for domestic use, incorporating it into a piece of furniture, often with a drawer or two.
-He launched the Unfitted Kitchen in 1984.
+In the late 1970s Grey adapted the end-grain butchers’ block for domestic use, incorporating it into a piece of furniture, often with a drawer or two.
+He launched the Unfitted Kitchen concept in 1984.
 Made from freestanding furniture, this was an unorthodox idea for its time.
-The now-widespread use of willow baskets as drawers was first invented by Grey in the Unfitted Kitchen.
-Willow baskets in cabinetry were registered for copyright by Grey jointly with Smallbone in 1987, though Mark Wilkinson objected that basketry can be traced to historic African applications.
+The now-widespread use of willow baskets as drawers has been attributed to Grey's Unfitted Kitchen concept.
+Willow baskets in cabinetry were registered for copyright by Grey jointly with Smallbone in 1987, though Mark Wilkinson objected that basketry can be traced to historical African applications.

-Grey includes a central island wherever possible.
+Grey includes a central island in his designs wherever possible.

-Grey incorporated Alexander Technique theory in kitchen design with individually customized dimensions for counter tops and sink and dishwasher placement.
+Grey incorporated Alexander Technique theory in kitchen design, with individually customized dimensions for counter tops and sink and dishwasher placement.
 Dedicated work surfaces, or task-driven areas, further this approach.
 Low-level counters for smaller appliances (and children's cooking) and raised-height dishwashers are now widespread in kitchens.

 'Soft Geometry' describes Grey's move towards curved furniture inspired by the relationship between peripheral vision and body movement.
-In the mid 2000s his meeting with neuroscientist and sociologist John Zeisel brought new insights into making kitchens into 'happy spaces'.
+In the mid 2000s, his meeting with neuroscientist and sociologist John Zeisel focused on making kitchens into 'happy spaces'.
 'The living room in which you cook' (2014) restricts the culinary zone to leave room for other sociable activities.
 Eye contact as key to design was another neuroscience-inspired idea, alongside the identification of each kitchen's 'sweet spot' as the location for a key piece of furniture such as the central island.